 The Ridge Augmentation Procedure

-Ridge augmentation is always performed using local anesthetic, but many dentists provide deeper sedation for your comfort.
+Ridge augmentation is always performed using local anesthetic, but many surgeons provide deeper sedation for your comfort.
 Nitrous oxide, oral conscious sedation, and intravenous (IV) medications are all safe and reliable options.

 During the procedure, your practitioner can clean the tooth socket and place the chosen grafting material.
 Small titanium screws will anchor the new tissue in place, stabilizing the graft until it has fused with the alveolar ridge.
 The incision will then be closed using sutures.